-Today was really a highlight of the whole adventure and reminded us of the reason we embark on these crazy adventures on our own.
-You would never have a day like this on a tour.
+Today was a highlight of our trip.
 The fortress castle of Burg Wildenstein is a world class adventure all its own.

 We can say "We took our bikes up to Burg Wildenstein" - and it's true - we did take our bikes

 We had a perfect day for it - bright and clear - and needless to say the views of the valley were captivating and we had the place to ourselves.
 Being engineers by trade and romanticists at heart, we had a glorious time investigating and imagining the life history of the castle over the last 1000 years.
 We spent the afternoon exploring the entire castle and its environs, and then hiking down the almost impossibly steep trail that meets up with the DonauRadweg at the bottom of the chasm.
-The trail is so steep it drops right below the castle but there is so much foliage it's impossible to get good photos.
+The trail is so steep it drops right below the castle but the desne foliage makes it difficult to get good photos.

 The evening was eerily beautiful and another opportunity for flights of fancy over the turret tops.
-Plenty of ghosts - you could feel their presence clanking around with heavy feet echoing like Lightfoot through the ancient passageways...
+Plenty of ghosts - you could feel their presence echoing like Lightfoot through the dark ancient passageways ...

 In a castle dark or a fortress strong